-The master of science degree in chemistry is offered on a full- or parttime basis.
+The MS degree in chemistry is offered on a full- or part-time basis.
 The program is designed to fill the needs of the traditional student or the practicing chemist who is employed full time and wishes to pursue a graduate degree on a part-time basis.